The Bank's policy and administrative departments are located in its head office in Sydney. These comprise the following groups and departments.

 Assistant Governor (Economic): Christopher Kent

-Economic Group is responsible for analysis of economic trends, both domestic and overseas, forecasting and research relevant to the framing of monetary policy.
+Economic Group is responsible for analysis of economic trends, forecasting and research relevant to the framing of monetary policy.
 It consists of two departments:

 Economic Analysis Department monitors and forecasts trends in the international and domestic economies, provides regular advice on these developments and monetary policy to the Governors and the Board, contributes to various external bodies, maintains contacts with relevant analysts and institutions, undertakes applied research and prepares reports for publication.